LemonTag/SVG-Logo-Maker/README.md

 This is the Day 10 challenge
 # Description
 What was my motivation?
-My motivation was learning how to build an logo with using node.
+My motivation was learning how to build a logo using node.
 It helped me understand what API is and how to work on it javascript
 Why did you build this project?
 I built this project to understand how to use node.js.
 What problems does it solve?
-The problem it opens is that you have to use the right function and correct was of spelling becuase then node won't have a clue on what you jsut wrote.
-It helped me solved my mistakes of mispelling and how to use functions.
+The problem it opens is that you have to use the right function and correct spelling because then node won't have a clue about what you just wrote.
+It helped me solve my mistakes of mispelling and learn how to use functions.
 What did I learn?
-I learned about node and using the teremal as well.
+I learned about nodes and using the thermal as well.
 What makes your project stand out?
-My project stands out because it shows the way the user can pick their shape, color and font they want to use.
+My project stands out because it shows how the user can pick the shape, color, and font they want.

 # Installation
 What I did was open git labs, and I made a git clone of the challenges I had to do into a separate folder, which I then made into my Challenges folder.